Virtual Human Generative Model: Masked Modeling Approach for Learning Human Characteristics: Introduction

 \section{Introduction}

 The state of human health at a time can be observed in many different ways, for example, by measuring blood pressure and answering a questionnaire on exercise habits.
-These observable values, hereafter called \textit{attributes} in this paper, may have complex interactions but collectively represent the current state of the person's health.
-This paper aims to build a statistical model among these attributes using the latest machine-learning techniques.
-The model is viewed as a high-dimensional (>2,000) joint probability distribution of the attributes.
-It is trained for the imputation task, i.e., to estimate the missing values in the input values.
-It can be used in various healthcare-related applications by combining multiple imputation tasks, for example, comparing multiple hypothetical scenarios in exercise habits.

-Our technical challenge in building such a model is two-fold.
-One is the multi-modality of healthcare attributes.
-For example, an attribute could be numeric or categorical, and the values may have different statistical distributions.
-The other is the \textit{small-n-large-p} problem.
-Healthcare data sets tend to be high-dimensional (i.e., large dimensionality $p$) but with relatively small sample size $n$.
+Virtual Human Generative Model (VHGM)~\cite{vhgmplos} is a generative model that approximates the joint probability over more than 2000 observable values, hereafter referred to as \emph{attributes} in this paper.
+VHGM is deployed as a commercial API service to enable estimating unknown attributes and generating synthetic data (see Fig.~\ref{fig:teaser}).